fifth-postulate/history_of_programming_languages/docs/presentation.md

 * History is written by the victors: apocryphally attributed to Winston Churchill
 * Somebody has been writing
 * And that reflect at least there views

+---

+## Programming Language

+> a [...] language, which comprises a set of instructions that produce various kinds of output.